malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 I suggest that this is quite straight-forward to explain.

-The kinds of processing mentioned above form what Daniel Kahneman refers to as _System 1_ thought (or _Fast Thinking_ thought) [Kahneman2011].
+The kinds of processing mentioned above form what Daniel Kahneman refers to as _System 1_ (or _fast thinking_) thought [Kahneman2011].
 Here, deep and complex layers of neurons are involved, and while they may have cycles on the micro scale, they likely have the macro scale form of a simple [feed-forward network](https://en.wikipedia.org/wiki/Feedforward_neural_network).
 This _System 1_ thought can be quite advanced, as we know from the work of Kahneman.
 For example, it can localize the source of a specific sound, produce the result for simple well practiced questions such as "2+2=?", read text on a billboard, or even drive a car on an empty road.

 To summarise all that in short form: simple macro-scale-feed-forward networks are great for efficient pattern matching, prediction, and generation of well practiced actions.